Allen188/PulseDIA/README.md

 #----------------------------------------------------------------------------------------------------------------
 ```
-<br>wins_type: Type of window width design(default: `Fixed` valid: `Fixed`, `Variable`), `Fixed` is a fixed window width design, `Variable`is designed according to the ion density of the different width of the window.
+<br>wins_type: type of the designed window width (default: `Fixed` ; valid: `Fixed`, `Variable`), `Fixed` means the experiment with a fixed width window, `Variable` means the experiment with variable width windows that designed according to the ion density.
-<br>pulse_num: Number of injections
+<br>pulse_num: number of injections
-<br>out_name: output file name
+<br>out_name: the name of output file
-<br>out_filename_MS: output folder name, the generated files is used for mass spectrometry
+<br>out_filename_MS: the output folder name.
+The generated files in this folder will be used for mass spectrometry
-<br>out_filename_Cirt: output folder name,The generated files is used to build the windows files for CIRT generation for OpenSWATH analysis.
+<br>out_filename_Cirt: the output folder name.
+The generated files in this folder will be used to build the windows file of CiRT for OpenSWATH analysis.
-<br>overlap: Whether the windows are overlap(default: `FALSE` valid: `TRUE`, `FALSE`), `FALSE` means 1 Thomas overlap between two adjacent windows; `TRUE` means half width overlap between two adjacent windows
+<br>overlap: Whether the windows have overlap(default: `FALSE` ;valid: `TRUE`, `FALSE`), `FALSE` means 1 Thomas overlap between two adjacent windows; `TRUE` means half width overlap between two adjacent windows
-#### If you choose wins_type parameter is `Variable`, you need to design the following parameters
+#### If you choose wins_type parameter to be `Variable`, you need to set the following parameters
 <br>mz_start: The start m/z of MS1 acqusition range
 <br>mz_end: The end m/z of MS1 acqusition range
 <br>win_num: The number of isolation windows, default is 24 Windows
 <br>input_name: precursor ion intensity file for special samples, window width designed according to the precursor ion density from this file

 ### PulseDIA_DIANNreport_extract.Rmd
-It is used to extract peptide quantification results or protein quantification results from DIA-NN results
+This script is used to extract peptide or protein quantification results from DIA-NN output
 ```
 df <- read.delim("report.tsv")
 bb <- which(df$Precursor.Quantity==0)